 - Dilation of one or both pupils of the eyes

 - Clear fluid draining from the nose or ears

 Infants and young children with brain injuries might not be able to communicate their symptoms.
 You may observe changes in their eating or nursing habits, persistent crying and inability be consoled, change in his or her ability to focus, change in sleep habits, and seizures.

 What to Do if You Suspect a Traumatic Brain Injury:

 If you have been treated by medical professionals for a TBI and suspect that your injury was due to someone else’s negligence, you may be entitled to claim damages.
 Your medical and health care is the priority, and no claims can be filed until you have received adequate medical treatment.

 However, knowing that you have the right to seek damages is not the same as automatically obtaining compensation for property damage, bodily injury, and other losses.
 Insurance companies and large defense law firms have years of experience in fighting claims.
-You are best represented when you find your expert brain injury attorney from the Mesriani Law Group in Los Angeles.
+You are best represented when you find your expert from los angeles car accident lawyer to brain injury lawyer from the Mesriani Law Group.
 We have decades of experience and a proven history of obtaining the maximum compensation for our clients and have already obtained hundreds of millions in cash settlements and damages.